Intechgambit/gnat/README.md

-## Genomic Analytics Tool (gnat)
+## Genomic Intelligence Analytics Tool (GIAT)

-GNAT is a user-friendly Python Flet desktop application developed by Intechgambit to streamline your genomic data analysis workflow.
+GIAT is a user-friendly Python Flet desktop application developed by Intechgambit to streamline your genomic data analysis workflow.
 It enables you to:

 - Process genomic data: Analyze both DNA and RNA sequences.
 - Retrieve data from NCBI Entrez: Leverage the power of the National Center for Biotechnology Information (NCBI) Entrez databases using the integrated Entrez API.